guyyaakov1/teflo_datarouter_api_plugin/README.rst

 NOTE:
     This plugin is supported only on Python 3.9 and above.

-The teflo_datatouter_api_plugin does the following:

-1. Creates access token for the data router API.
-2. Send requests to datarouter api.

 Please refer Data Router Documentation to get more information.

 Install the importer plugin from source